-- Subject to 15.3.3, within the area shown in the map attached as Appendix A, a Dehcho Citizen may establish and use Camps, provided such Camps are reasonably incidental to Wildlife harvesting under 15.1.1.143 - 15.3.3 This right of access does not apply: - a) on Indian Reserves - b) on lands held in fee simple or lands subject to a surface lease outside of Dehcho Ndehe: - i) within Community boundaries; - ii) outside Community boundaries where the land is less than ten (10) hectares in area and is fenced or otherwise identifiable; or - iii) where Wildlife harvesting would be visibly incompatible with the use of the land; or 144 - c) where lands are dedicated to military or national security purposes pursuant to legislation, or to areas temporarily being used for military exercises for the period of such temporary use, after notice of such dedication or use has been provided to the Dehcho Government. - 15.3.4 Where a Dehcho Citizen has the right to access lands held in fee simple or lands subject to a surface lease for the purpose of Wildlife harvesting under the Dehcho Agreement they will not:
+- 15.3.1 Subject to 15.3.3 and any subsidiary agreements addressing access for harvesting contemplated by the Dehcho Agreement, Dehcho Citizens have a right of access to all land and Water within the Dehcho Settlement Area for the purpose of the Wildlife harvesting under 15.1.1. - 15.3.2 Dehcho Citizens may establish and use Camps on Crown Lands within the Dehcho Settlement Area, subject to limitations on access set out in 15.5.3, provided such Camps are reasonably incidental to the Harvesting of Wildlife under 15.1.1. - 15.3.3 This right of access does not apply: - a) on Indian reserve lands; - b) on lands held in fee simple or lands subject to a surface lease: - i) within Community Boundaries; - ii) outside Community Boundaries where the land is less than ten (10) hectares in area and is fenced or otherwise identified; - iii) where the Harvesting of Wildlife would be visibly incompatible with the use of the land; or - c) where lands are dedicated to military or national security purposes pursuant to legislation, or to areas temporarily being used for military exercises for the period of such temporary use, after notice of such dedication or use has been provided to the Dehcho Government. - 15.3.4 Where a Dehcho Citizen has the right to access lands held in fee simple or lands subject to a surface lease for the purpose of Wildlife harvesting under the Dehcho Agreement they will not: - a) unreasonably interfere with an occupier's use and peaceable enjoyment of the land; or - b) establish a Camp or any structure, or cut or use any wood other than dead wood, without the consent of the owner, lessee or Canada or the Government of the Northwest Territories, as the case may be. - 15.3.5 A Dehcho Citizen or the Dehcho Government may enter into an agreement with an owner, lessee or Canada or the Government of the Northwest Territories, as the case may be, regarding the right to access lands described in 15.3.3 for the purpose of Wildlife harvesting under 15.1.1.

-W.1.11 Dehcho Citizens may establish and use Camps on Crown Lands within the Dehcho Settlement Area, subject to limitations on access set out in W.5.3, provided such Camps are reasonably incidental to the Harvesting of Wildlife under W.1.1.